QBladeOcean/QBladeOceanDocs/docs/source/src/validation/hydrodynamics/lpmd/lpmd.rst

     The OC4 model displayed in the QB GUI featuring a semisubmersible substructure.

+.. _OC4LPMD_FreeDecay:

-OC4 Model Free Decay Tests
+OC4 LPMD Free Decay Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For this model, decay tests were again performed in still water for four DOFs and compared to the same